formvuelate/formvuelate-plugin-lookup/README.md

 </template>

 <script>
-import { SchemaFormFactory } from 'formvuelatte'
+import { SchemaFormFactory } from 'formvuelate'
 import LookupPlugin from '@/plugins/LookupPlugin'

 import SCHEMA from 'some/schema.json'